Entry Fee: $65 (plus $3.25 processing fee), pay for entries here.

 Please read through all sections below to ensure your entries will be accepted.

 - All photographs entered in the contest must have been made by active or life members in good standing; associate members are not eligible.
 Members shall not enter photographs that were taken prior to the date that their application was received by the board of the WHNPA.
-Entries must have been taken or initially published between January 21, 2017, and December 31, 2017.
+Entries must have been taken or initially published between January 1, 2018, and December 31, 2018.
 Previously entered images are not eligible.
-(On presidential election years, photos made after midnight into January 21 are eligible for entry, but only pertaining to the inauguration.
-Previously unpublished and un-entered photos from prior to 2017 are allowed to be entered only as part of long-term picture stories.)
+(Previously unpublished and un-entered photos from prior to 2018 are allowed to be entered only as part of long-term picture stories).

 - Photographers who move out of the area during the year can enter the contest, but only photographs that were made while they were active members and still living in the area can be entered.
 Photographs made after they moved from the DC region cannot be entered.

 - The content of a photograph must not be altered in Photoshop or by any other means.
-No element should be digitally added to, or subtracted from, any photograph, and the image must be a truthful representation of whatever happened in front of the camera during exposure.
+No element should be digitally added to or subtracted from any photograph and the image must be a truthful representation of whatever happened in front of the camera during exposure.
 Retouching to eliminate dust and scratches is acceptable.
 Reasonable adjustments in Photoshop are acceptable.
 These include cropping, dodging and burning, conversion into grayscale, and normal toning and color adjustments that restore the authentic nature of the photograph.
 Excessive changes in density, contrast, color and saturation levels that alter the original scene are not acceptable.
-Backgrounds should not be digitally blurred or eliminated, by burning down or by aggressive toning.
-Frames or borders outside the image area are not allowed, nor is text – digital or otherwise – allowed on the image.
+Backgrounds should not be digitally blurred or eliminated by burning down or by aggressive toning.
+Frames or borders outside the image area are not allowed nor is text — digital or otherwise — allowed on the image.
 The judges and contest committee reserve the right to see the original (un-retouched) raw image files, negatives and/or slides.
-Any photographer violating these standards will be, at a minimum, disqualified from the competition.
+Any photographer violating these standards will be, at a minimum, disqualified from the competition and their reputation can suffer from the resulting negative publicity.
 The contest chair will inform the contest judges of these guidelines.

-- Photographs made with non-professional digital cameras, like the iPhone or point-and-shoot cameras, are allowed in the contest.
-Keep in mind that like all submitted images they must adhere to the same non-alter guidelines stated above (the images can not be digitally altered or manipulated, i.e., taken with filters or other creative apps).
+- Photographs made with non-professional digital cameras, like the iPhone or Point-and-shoot cameras, are allowed in the contest.
+Keep in mind that like all submitted images they must adhere to the same non-alter guidelines stated above (they can not be digitally altered or manipulated images, i.e., taken with filters or other creative apps).

 2. Pictorial (PIC) – A picture that exploits the graphic or aesthetic qualities of the subject with emphasis on composition.